lark-parser/lark/docs/recipes.md

     return pi.result
 ```

 Note that we don't simply wrap the iterable because tqdm would not be able to determine the total.
+Additionally, keep in mind that this implementation relies on the `InteractiveParser` and, therefore, only works with the `LALR(1)` parser, not `earley`.